 Water Shortage and Drought Response Plan

-To prudently manage water supplies during shortages, in 2006 the Water Authority and its member agencies developed and approved the Drought Management Plan, now called the Water Shortage and Drought Response Plan.
-To help cope with our most recent drought, this plan was put into effect in 2007 and was deactivated in April 2011.
+To prudently manage water supplies during shortages, in 2006 the Water Authority and its member agencies developed and approved the Drought Management Plan, which is now called the Water Shortage and Drought Response Plan.
+Most recently, this plan was activated by the Water Authority in May 2007 and deactivated in April 2011.
 In 2012, the Water Authority and its member agencies used lessons from the prior drought to update the supply allocation methodology for guiding decisions when there’s not enough water to meet normal demands.

-The plan outlines the stages of water supply conditions and what steps may be necessary to manage available water supplies during these stages.
+The response plan describes the stages of water supply conditions and the steps that may be necessary to manage water supplies at each stage.

 Normal: Water supplies match demand, with some water stored in local reservoirs for future use.
 Water agencies encourage wise water use and operate under standard procedures.

-Voluntary Supply Management (Stage 1): Metropolitan Water District of Southern California withdraws water to meet current-year demands.
-The Water Authority encourages increased voluntary conservation, monitors supply and storage conditions, and adjusts operations to maximize storage.
+Voluntary Supply Management (Stage 1): The Metropolitan Water District of Southern California withdraws water to meet current-year demands.
+The Water Authority encourages increased voluntary conservation and adjusts operations to maximize the amount of stored water.

 Supply Enhancement (Stage 2): MWD reduces water deliveries.
-In addition to previous stage activities, the Water Authority looks to buy temporary water transfers.
-Increased conservation may be required.
+The Water Authority takes water from storage and seeks temporary water transfers to boost supplies.
+Increased conservation may be required by member agencies.

-Mandatory Cutbacks (Stage 3): MWD and Water Authority have no more supply options, and cut deliveries to member agencies.
+Mandatory Cutbacks (Stage 3): MWD and Water Authority have no more options to increase supplies and reduce deliveries to member agencies.
 Extraordinary conservation measures may become mandatory for residential, commercial and institutional water users.